elizabethdaly/data-analysis-project/README.md

 - In conclusion, larger parties spend more money in total, but each person in the party spends less than if they were part of a smaller group.

 ### 4.4 Classification <a name="sec4p4"></a>
-The last thing we will do is see if we can predict any of the categories using some machine learning.
-For this part of the notebook I used ...
+The last thing we will do is see if we can use any of the numerical variables to predict some of the categorical ones.
+This is called classification, as we are attempting to predict the value of a discrete categorical variable like sex, smoker, day or time for this particular data set.
+The categorical variables correspond to classes; we wish to predict, for example, the value of the time class - is it lunch or dinner?
+For this part of the notebook we use scikit-learn, a machine learning package for Python.

+### K-nearest neighbours (knn) classification
+The algorithm we use is called k-nearest neighbours (knn).
+As the scikit-learn document states "Classification is computed from a simple majority vote of the nearest neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point."
+It is an example of supervised learning because we train the classifier with data where the outputs that correspond to certain inputs are already known.
+The training data is a random  selection of observations form the data set.
+The testing data consists of the remaining observations.
+Performance of the  classifier is quantified by measuring how many of the outputs in the testing data are predicted correctly.
+In the notebook we use the numerical variables tip, total bill, and size to make predictions of time - lunch or dinner.
+- The knn classifier for 5 nearest neighbours has a 69% success rate at predicting time over 100 runs.
+It's much better than just guessing.
+- Considering only non-smokers reduces the performance slightly, to 65%.
+- The actual numbers change a little each time the notebook is run, but the full data set has always performed better.

 ## 5. Work done by other people on the Tips data set <a name="section5"></a>
 The tips data set is often used to illustrate the capabilities of Seaborn, so it appears a lot in the documentation for that package.
 Some examples are listed in the references below.
+It was actually difficult to find something new to do with this data set, but I haven't come across an analysis like I did in section 4.3, where I looked at tip and total bill per person.
 I also found an anonymous report from Iowa State University on the tips data state which is referenced below.
 It seems to be a report for a statistics class but with a business bias.
-There is no code in the report (indeed I don't know what application was used to perform the analysis), but I'm guessing a pure statistics package as there is mention of t-values and p-values without explanation of what they are.
+There is no code in the report.
+Indeed, I don't know what application was used to perform the analysis, but I'm guessing a pure statistics package as there is mention of t-values and p-values without explanation of what they are.
+In that analysis, the tip rate (or fractional tip) is fitted against sex, smoker, time, size and day (but not Sunday for some reason).
+They conclude that size is the most important predictor of tip rate, followed by Saturday data.
+They then fit tip rate against size alone; and conclude that the tip rate drops by about 1% for each additional diner.
-Regression using all cat vars?
-If time.
-Others..brief discussion here.

-## 6. Conclusions <a name="conclusion"></a>
+## 6. Conclusion <a name="conclusion"></a>
 Main findings of this analysis:
-1. Average tip =, miniumum = , maximum = .
+1. Average tip = $2.99, minimum = $1, maximum = $10.
-2. Average total bill =, miniumum = , maximum = .
+2. Average total bill = $19.79, minimum = $3.07, maximum = $50.81.
-3. Average fractional tip =, miniumum = , maximum = .
+3. Average fractional tip = 0.16, minimum = 0.04, maximum = 0.71.
-4. x% of the diners are smokers
+4. 151 of the 244 observations concern non-smokers.
-5. x% are male
-6. x% on Day
-7. x% at Time
-8. x% in size.
+5. 157 of the 244 observations concern males.
+6. 87 of the 244 observations relate to Saturday.
+7. 176 of the 244 observations relate to dinner.
+8. 156 of the 244 observations concern party size of two.
-9. Largest group represented in the data set is: avg tip = for full set roughly.
+9. The largest group represented in the data set is: male, non-smokers, dining with one other person at dinner on Sundays.
+There are 22 of them.
+The average tip left by this group is $2.59, very similar to the average tip for the whole data set, $2.99.
-10. There is a linear relationship between tip and total bill:
+10. There is a linear relationship between tip and total bill: tip = 0.11 (total_bill) + 0.92
 11. Larger parties spend more money in total, but each person in the party spends less than if they were part of a smaller group.
 The same applies to the tip amount.
-12. Classification results.
+12. A k-nearest neighbours classifier was used to predict time from tip, total bill and size inputs.
+The classifier predicted the time (lunch or dinner) correctly about 69% of the time.
+Considering only data from non-smokers reduced the classifier performance by a few percent.

+In conclusion, ...

 ## 7. References <a name="references"></a>